ThatOneGeekyGuy/User-Scanner-Interface/README.md

 # How Run
 Just download and extract the zip file, locate "Scanner.exe" and double-click it to run.
 Please report any issues bugs or possible future improvements.
 Thank you😄
-### NOTE: Windows defender might flag the .exe file as coming from an uknown publisher.
+### NOTE: Windows defender might flag the .exe file as being made by an uknown publisher.